-We rely on a combination of trademarks, service marks, copyrights, trade secrets, domain names and confidentiality procedures and contractual provisions with employees and third parties to protect our intellectual property and proprietary rights.
-As of December 31, 2023, we hold 32 registered United States trademarks and 26 United States trademark applications, including with respect to the name "loanDepot," "mello" and other logos and various additional designs and word marks relating to the "loanDepot" name, as well as seven United States patent applications.
-Nonetheless, as new challenges with respect to intellectual property protection arise, we cannot assure you that these measures will be adequate to protect our intellectual property and proprietary rights that we have secured, that we will be able to secure appropriate protections for all of our intellectual property and proprietary rights in the future, or that third parties will not misappropriate, infringe upon or otherwise violate our intellectual property or proprietary rights, particularly in foreign countries where laws or enforcement practices may not protect our intellectual property and proprietary rights as fully as in the United States.
-Despite our efforts to protect our intellectual property and proprietary rights, unauthorized third parties may attempt to disclose, obtain, duplicate, copy or use proprietary aspects of our technology, curricula, online resource material, and other intellectual property.
-Our management's attention may be diverted by these attempts, and we may need to expend funds in litigation or other proceedings to protect our intellectual property proprietary rights against any infringement, misappropriation or violation.
-Furthermore, attempts to enforce our intellectual property rights against third parties could also provoke these third parties to assert their own intellectual property or other rights against us, or result in a holding that invalidates or narrows the scope of our rights, in whole or in part.
+We rely on a combination of trademarks, service marks, copyrights, trade secrets, patents, domain names, proprietary know how, and confidentiality procedures and contractual provisions with employees and third parties to protect our intellectual property and proprietary rights.
+As of December 31, 2024, we hold 34 registered United States trademarks and 27 United States trademark applications, including with respect to the name "loanDepot," "mello" and other logos and various additional designs and word marks relating to the "loanDepot" name, as well as 3 United States patent applications and 14 United States patent applications.
+Nonetheless, these measures may not be adequate to protect our intellectual property and proprietary rights that we have secured, we may not be able to secure appropriate protections for all of our intellectual property and proprietary rights in the future, and third parties have, and may continue to, misappropriate, infringe upon or otherwise violate our intellectual property or proprietary rights, particularly in foreign countries where laws or enforcement practices may not protect our intellectual property and proprietary rights as fully as in the United States.
+Despite our efforts to protect our intellectual property and proprietary rights, unauthorized third parties may attempt to disclose, obtain, duplicate, copy or use proprietary aspects of our technology, curricula, online resource material, and other intellectual property, including in an effort to defraud our customers.
+Our management's attention has been, and will likely continue to be, diverted by these attempts, and we have expended, and expect to continue to expend, funds in litigation or other proceedings to protect our intellectual property proprietary rights against any infringement, misappropriation or violation, as well as to protect our reputation.
+Furthermore, attempts to enforce our intellectual property rights against third parties have provoked and could provoke these third parties to assert their own intellectual property or other rights against us, or result in a holding that invalidates or narrows the scope of our rights, in whole or in part.